-Troubleshooting POST BIOS Beep codes
+3.8.3 Troubleshooting POST BIOS Beep codes

 Number of Beeps Description 1, 2 or 3 Reseat the memory, or replace with known good modules.
 4-7, 9-11 Fatal error indicating a serious problem with the system.
 Consult your system manufacturer.
 Before declaring the motherboard beyond all hope, eliminate the possibility of interference by a malfunctioning add-in card.
-Remove all expansion cards except the video adapter.
-If beep codes are generated when all other expansion cards are absent, consult your system manufacturer's technical support.
-If beep codes are not generated when all other expansion cards is causing the malfunction.
-Insert the cards back into the system one at a time until the problem 8 If the system video adapter is an add-in card, replace or reset the video adapter.
+Remove all expansion cards except the video adapter. • If beep codes are generated when all other expansion cards are absent, consult your system manufacturer's technical support. • If beep codes are not generated when all other expansion cards are absent, one of the add-in cards is causing the malfunction.
+Insert the cards back into the system one at a time until the problem 8 If the system video adapter is an add-in card, replace or reseat the video adapter.
 If the video adapter is an integrated part of the system board, the board may be faulty.